romshark/templier/README.md

 without refreshing the page.

-Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process that it launched injecting Templiér JavaScript that opens a websocket connection to Templiér from the browser tab to listen for events and reload or display necessary status information when necessary.
+Templiér hosts your application under the URL specified by `templier-host` and proxies all requests to the application server process it launches, injecting Templiér JavaScript that opens a websocket connection back to Templiér from the browser tab to listen for events and reload or display status information when needed.
 In the CLI console logs, all Templiér logs are prefixed with 🤖, while application server logs are displayed without the prefix.